List of Marvel Comics characters: P: F.R. Crozier

+Ichisumi

+Ichisumi is a geisha who comes from 19th-century Kumamoto, Japan.
+Ichisumi was jealous of all the more beautiful and intelligent women around her as she suffered from a severe inferiority complex.
+Stemming from her repressed rage and the disapproval of her father, Ichisumi attacked the other geishas with a swarm of beetles generated through her mutant abilities to absorb thoughts and memories.
+She enters a relationship with Archangel and is later revealed to be pregnant with his child.
+She has since given birth to twins, Eimin and Uriel, known as the Apocalypse Twins.

 Pestilence (First Horseman of Apocalypse)

 Pestilence is one of four children of Apocalypse and Genesis, born and raised on Okkara.
 She and her siblings grow up to be the first Horsemen of Apocalypse and fight against the Brood in Ancient Egypt.
-When the forces of the dimension of Amenth invade Earth and split Okkara into Krakoa and Arakko, Pestilence, along with her mother, her siblings, all Okkaran mutants, and the newly created island of Arakko, is voluntarily sealed away in Amenth to stop the invasion while her father Apocalypse remains on Earth.
-After Genesis becomes Annihilation's new host, Arakko is subjugated and united with the forces of Amenth.
-Pestilence and her siblings are sent to Otherworld to destroy the province of Dryador and lay siege to the Starlight Citadel.
-When Summoner successfully lure Apocalypse to Otherworld, the Horsemen attack and severely wound their father.
-When Saturnyne intervenes and arranges the X of Swords tournament, Pestilence travels with her sister War to recruit their aunt Isca the Unbeaten, the mercenary Pogg Ur-Pogg, and Solem.
+When the forces of Amenth invade Earth and split Okkara into Krakoa and Arakko, Pestilence, along with her mother, her siblings, all Okkaran mutants, and Arakko, is voluntarily sealed away in Amenth to stop the invasion while her father Apocalypse remains on Earth.

-While War and Death participate in the tournament, Pestilence and Famine serve as the regents of Dryador and later fight against the Krakoan mutants to invade Earth.
-Following the battle, Pestilence returns to Amenth with her siblings (excluding Death) and their parents, though she and Famine continue to act as regents of Dryador.

-When Genesis incites a civil war on Planet Arakko, Pestilence joins her mother there and fights against Storm and her allies.
-When she attempts to kill Storm, she is killed by her enraged brother Death.
+When Genesis incites a civil war on Arakko, Pestilence joins her mother there and fights against Storm and her allies.
+When she attempts to kill Storm, she is killed by Death.

-Powers and abilities of Pestilence

 Pestilence is an Omega-level mutant able to create poisoned arrows that infect their targets with a transmissible fatal disease, an ability known as "Disease Vector".
 She is also very long-lived, having been alive for thousands of years.

-Others
+North

+In a possible future depicted in "House of X and Powers of X", Pestilence is North, a Chimera created from the DNA of Polaris and Emma Frost.

+Other characters named Pestilence

-The title of the Horseman of Pestilence has also been held by Polaris and Caliban.
-In alternate realities Spider-Man, Emplate, and a chimera of Polaris and Emma Frost known as North have been Pestilence.
+The Pestilence title has also been held by Spider-Man and Emplate in alternate realities.